How to Start a Blog (ブログ 始め方): 19 Easy-to-Follow Steps That Will Help you Make a Living Blogging (2021 Solopreneur Guide)

-The ultimate guide if you’re interested in how to create a blog in Japan whether you’re an expat or a native, whether you’re an ALT, or an aspiring eikaiwa owner.
+The ultimate guide if you’re interested in how to create a blog in Japan (or wherever you live!) whether you’re an expat or a native, whether you’re an ALT, or an aspiring eikaiwa owner.
 If you live in Japan, and are looking to start an online business, this growing resource page is a great place to bookmark and revisit as you grow your domain here in Japan.

 How to Start a Blog From the Ground Up

-Launching a blog is all about knowing the steps.
-This is the blueprint.
+Launching a blog is all about knowing which steps to follow, and in which order.
+This is my blueprint.
+Please steal it.

 The Right Tools for the Job

-Profesionals use the best tools to help them succeed.
-Learn about a few that can fuel growth.
+Professionals use the best tools to help them succeed.
+Learn the about exact tools and proesses I use to make a living blogging, and how you can do the same.

 Fail to Plan.
 Plan to Fail.